marteenaf/react-app-challenge/README.md

+# React App Challenge

+This project displays a simple app with:
+- A login page
+- A dashboard page displaying local data

+Project was created using Vite create app command

+> npm run dev

+## Folder Structure

+- **src/components:** 'dumb' components re-used across the app, contain no business logic -> each component is grouped in their own folder with associated style files
+- **src/features:** folder for grouping components by feature -> each component is grouped in their own folder with associated style files
+- **src/layouts:** folder for components that provide page layouts
+- **src/pages:** folder for page components -> generally correspond to routes or are imported directly in App.tsx
+- **src/styles:** folders for files with global styles
+- **src/types:** folder for storing types used across the app
+- **src/utilities:** folder for additional functions that can be reused across the app

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.